Topics in Cardiology, Preventive Cardiology, Cardiometabolic Disease, Preventive Endocrinology, and Lipidology

 - What is the evidence for interventions that claim to prevent plaque progression or promote plaque regression?

-- Obesity from perspective of a lipidologist
+- Obesity from the Perspective of a Lipidologist: Root Cause Analysis

-- Complex lipid management: case based discussion
+- Complex lipid management: case study review

 Accreditation: Continuing Education, Inc. is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 Designation: Continuing Education, Inc. designates this live activity for a maximum of 14 AMA PRA Category 1 Credits™.
 Each physician should claim only the credit commensurate with the extent of their participation in the activity.